 - When you are satisfied with the consistency set it aside while you make your cake batter.

 Step 2: Make the Cornbread Batter

-TIP: Not all cornmeals are alike!
+- Not all cornmeals are alike!
 Some are more grainy than others.
-I like fine-grain cornmeal for this recipe as it create a better cake-like texture.
-You can find my favorite brand in the recipe card below under "Recommended Products".
+I like fine-grain cornmeal for this recipe as it creates a better cake-like texture.

 - Not enough of the right kind of fat.
 I've found using two types of fats - butter and oil - is the perfect ratio for super moist cornbread.
 The butter adds flavor and the oil adds moisture.

 - Over-mixing can cause more glutens to form in the flour and can leave you with a crumbly and dry result.
 Mix until well-combined and you should be just fine.

 - Over Baked!
 Too much heat for too long will also dry out your cornbread.
-Bake just until you cornbread is springy to the touch and a toothpick comes out clean.
+Bake just until your cornbread is springy to the touch and a toothpick comes out clean.

 Step 3: Swirl in the Blackberry Syrup